d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 explained more on this topic :cite:`Peters.Janzing.Scholkopf.2017`.
 We are barely scratching the surface of it.

-## A Toy Example
+## Experiment

 After so much theory, let us try this out in practice.
-Let us begin by generating some data.
-To keep things simple we generate our time series by using a sine function with some additive noise.
+We begin by generating some data.
+To keep things simple we generate our sequence data by using a sine function with some additive noise.

 ```{.python .input}
 %matplotlib inline